-The herb is used internally for both acute and chronic diarrhea, dysentery, gastroenteritis (inflammation of the stomach and intestines), enterocolitis (inflammation of both the small intestine and the colon) and to halt minor internal bleeding.
+Tormentil is most famous for its excellent calming effects on the stomach and the digestive system.
+It is used internally for both acute and chronic diarrhea, dysentery, gastroenteritis (inflammation of the stomach and intestines), enterocolitis (inflammation of both the small intestine and the colon) and to stop minor internal bleeding.

-In addition, the herb has been used as an herbal remedy for the inflammatory bowel diseases (IBD), ulcerative colitis and also for gastritis and peptic ulcers (open sores that develop on the inside lining of the stomach).
+In addition, Tormentil has been used as an herbal remedy for the inflammatory bowel diseases (IBD), ulcerative colitis and also for gastritis and peptic ulcers (open sores that develop on the inside lining of the stomach).

-Externally, tormentil is used in the form of a gargle as a treatment for inflammation of the mucous membranes in the mouth and throat.
+Externally, Tormentil is used in the form of a gargle as a treatment for inflammation of the mouth and throat.

-It is thought to be useful in treating conditions, such as pharyngitis (swelling in the back of the throat between the tonsils and the voice box), laryngitis (inflammation of the voice box or vocal cords), mouth ulcers, tonsillitis and bleeding gums.
+It is generally helpful and soothing for all kinds of throat related problems, such as pharyngitis (swelling in the back of the throat between the tonsils and the voice box), laryngitis (inflammation of the voice box or vocal cords), mouth ulcers, tonsillitis and bleeding gums.

 As a relief for hemorrhoids, the tormentil root can be added to bathwater or sitz baths or used in the form of an ointment applied directly on the affected area.

-A strongly made decoction can also be used as a wash for sore throat, mouth ulcers, infected gums, piles, inflamed eyes and to treat chapping of the anus and cracked nipples.
+Since it has strong anti-inflammatory properties, a strong tea can also be used as a wash for any infections or inflammation - sore throat, mouth ulcers, infected gums, piles, inflamed eyes and to treat chapping of the anus and cracked nipples.

 Tormentil is well known as a toothache remedy and it is also useful in treating bed-wetting by children.

-Preparation: As tea: Boil 1-3 tablespoons of the chopped tormentil root in half a liter of water for 15 minutes.
-A cup of the tea can be drunk several times a day between meals.
+Tea - Boil 1-3 tablespoons of the chopped Tormentil root in half a liter of water for 15-20 minutes.
+Drink a cup several times a day between meals.